codecentric/spring-boot-admin/README.md

 See also the [example project](https://github.com/codecentric/spring-boot-admin/tree/master/spring-boot-admin-samples/spring-boot-admin-sample) in this repository.

-For configuring Hazelcast support see [spring-boot-admin-server](https://github.com/codecentric/spring-boot-admin/tree/master/spring-boot-admin-server/README.md) or [hazelcast-example project](https://github.com/codecentric/spring-boot-admin/tree/master/spring-boot-admin-samples/spring-boot-admin-sample-hazelcast)
+For configuring hazelcast support see [spring-boot-admin-server](https://github.com/codecentric/spring-boot-admin/tree/master/spring-boot-admin-server/README.md) or [hazelcast-example project](https://github.com/codecentric/spring-boot-admin/tree/master/spring-boot-admin-samples/spring-boot-admin-sample-hazelcast)

-#### Register / Discover client applications
+#### Register / discover client applications
 To get all your boot applications shown in spring boot admin you have two choices:

-1) either you include the spring-boot-admint-starter-client into your applications
+1) either you include the spring-boot-admin-starter-client into your applications

 or

 2) you add a DiscoveryClient (e.g. Eureka) to your spring boot admin server.

-**Note:** If you don't include the spring-boot-admin-starter-client the logfile won't be availible, due to the fact that the logfile endpoint won't be exposed.
+**Note:** If you don't include the spring-boot-admin-starter-client the logfile won't be available with spring boot 1.2.x, due to the fact that the logfile endpoint won't be exposed.

 ##### Register client applications via spring-boot-admin-starter-client
 Each application that want to register itself to the admin application has to include the [spring-boot-admin-starter-client](https://github.com/codecentric/spring-boot-admin/tree/master/spring-boot-admin-starter-client) as dependency.
 This starter JAR includes some [AutoConfiguration](http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#using-boot-auto-configuration "Spring Boot documentation") features that includes registering tasks, controller, etc.